gwulfs/WebProgramming/examples/html/README.md

 12. Thou shall not write too many HTML comments.
 13. Thou shall always give an HTML page a title in the <head> section.
 14. Thou shall always validate HTML markup at http://validator.w3.org/.

+#Exercise
+1. Identify all the problems in the HTML page `fail.html`